-During the first 100 years of its existence, the United States witnessed voter turnout in excess of eighty percent of those eligible.
-After 1896, however, that number began to drop, dipping below sixty percent for the next three presidential elections while midterm turnout plummeted even further.
-A growing disinterest in politics, a two-party system that offered limited choices, and legal restraints were responsible for the decline.
+During its first one hundred years, the United States experienced voter turnout in excess of eighty percent of those eligible.
+After 1896, however, that number began to drop, dipping below sixty percent for the next three presidential elections and plummeting even further during midterms.
+A growing disinterest in politics, a two-party system that offered limited choices, and legal restraints have all been cited as reasons for the decline.

-While the marque 1960 presidential election between Democrat John F. Kennedy and Republican Richard Nixon led to a 75 percent turnout, the number again dropped dramatically after the turmoil of the 1960s and the Watergate scandal of the 1970s, oscillating as low as 25 percent while only reaching a high of 50 percent during the years afterwards.
+While the marque 1960 presidential election between Democrat John F. Kennedy and Republican Richard Nixon led to a 75 percent turnout, the number again decreased dramatically after the turmoil of the 1960s and the Watergate scandal of the 1970s, dropping as low as 25 percent while only reaching a high of 50 percent in the years afterwards.

 Determined to get the bottom of the matter, Kamala transforms into her Ms. Marvel persona and pays a visit to the mayor of Jersey City.
 “The city was redistricted months ago to reflect current demographic trends,” the mayor explains.
 “We’re just getting around to implementing those changes.
 I appreciate your concern.
 Bring it up to the state assembly if you’re worried.
 But I’m telling you, it’s nothing.”
 As he speaks, however, the mayor writes a single word on a piece of paper and silently shows it to Ms. Marvel – “Help!”

-Ms. Marvel is determined to prevent Chuck Worthy from being elected mayor because of gerrymandering in Jersey City and thus decides to “knock some sense into a few people.”
-Mike Miller, however, suggests a different way to defeat the Hydra agent.
-“Worthy’s actually doing very badly in the polls,” she explains.
+Ms. Marvel is determined to prevent Chuck Worthy from being elected mayor in Jersey City because of gerrymandering and decides to “knock some sense into a few people.”
+Mike Miller, however, suggests a different approach.
+“Worthy’s actually doing very badly in the polls,” she says.
 “Hydra’s counting on the fact that only 36% of registered voters turn up for local elections.
 If everybody voted, the cracked-and-packed districts won’t be enough for Worthy’s majority.”

-The 2016 book Why Don’t Americans Vote: Causes and Consequences notes that a lack of political efficacy is a major reason for low voter turnout in the United States.
+Why Don’t Americans Vote: Causes and Consequences – published in 2016 – argues that a lack of political efficacy is a major reason for low voter turnout in the United States.
 If a person has a solid understanding of how the government operates and is likewise politically aware, they are more likely to vote.
 This is referred to as internal political efficacy.

-External political efficacy exists when a person believes the government is being receptive to both their needs and viewpoints.
-Again, the more someone has faith in government, the more likely they are to vote.
+External political efficacy, meanwhile, exists when a person believes the government is being receptive to both their needs and viewpoints.
+In short, the more someone has faith in government, the more likely they are to vote.
 On the other hand, if someone feels ill-equipped to vote or believes that the government is not responsive to their needs, they are more likely to remain home on election day.

 “Your boss is required to give you time off to vote.
 If they say you can’t leave work to go to the polls, they’re breaking the law.”